-If you or a family member has suffered serious brain trauma in an accident as a result of another person's negligence, you may be able to pursue monetary compensation for your injuries.
+If you or a family member has suffered severe brain trauma in an accident due to another person's negligence, you may be able to pursue monetary compensation for your injuries.
 Reach out to an injury lawyer to learn about your legal options.
 Call our personal injury law firm at (415) 805-7284 for a free consultation.

 In this article:

 - Initial Treatment for Traumatic Brain Injury: Assessment

 - Initial Injury and Secondary Trauma